All Hail the King of Tropical Fruits

 Introduction to Durian

 Unlike other fruits, durian possesses an appearance that is intimidating with a thick stem and spiky thorns.
 The durian is called the ‘King of Tropical Fruits’ for a reason, due to its spiky thorns which make it seem like it’s wearing a crown around its mighty stem.
 In fact, the name of the fruit is derived from the Malay word ‘duri’ for thorns.
-The spiky thorns actually serve an evolutionary purpose of reducing the probability of the fruit being attacked and eaten by birds, rodents or small creatures before it matures or ripens.
+The spiky thorns serve the evolutionary purpose of reducing the probability of the fruit being attacked and eaten by birds, rodents, or small creatures before it matures or ripens.

 Its appearance is indeed scary for the uninitiated, but what is more menacing about the durian fruit is its pungent smell.
 The fruit emits an odor that is easily detectable yards away even before it appears within your field of vision.
 Quoting food writer Richard Sterling, the fruit smells like a combination of turpentine and onions, garnished with a gym sock.
 Well, this description seems like a complex blend of mismatched aroma that will do a great assault on one’s olfactory receptors.
 Because of its pungent smell, the durian is the only fruit that has a ban against it in certain places, like airline cabins, hotels, and public transportation.
 Scientists have tried to unravel the reason behind the stench produced by the fruit.
 In a new study in the Journal of Agriculture and Food Chemistry, a group of scientists from the German Research Center for Food Chemistry studied a sample of Thai durians and found out that there were over 50 discrete compounds in the durian fruit that is responsible for the uncommon aroma.